Autism Friendly Libraries

 Friday, 10 June, 2016

-The film commissioned by ASCEL and developed by Dimensions and accompanied by fact sheets, signage and social stories, has been made possible thanks to public funding by Arts Council England.
-It will receive its first screening today at the Society of Chief Librarians annual seminar in Warwickshire.
+This film, commissioned by ASCEL and developed by Dimensions and accompanied by fact sheets, signage and social stories, has been made possible thanks to public funding by Arts Council England.

 View the training film